-She was a prolific writer, publishing over 70 books, and although we associate her primarily with China, she wrote novels about other cultures and nonfiction about important issues as well.
+She was a prolific writer, publishing over 70 books, and although we associate her primarily with China, she wrote novels about other cultures and nonfiction about important issues, as well.
 Apart from her novels, she wrote about children with disabilities (her own daughter suffered from PKU as an infant and was severely disabled); she wrote about adoption issues (she adopted 9 children); she wrote biographies of both her parents and her own autobiography; and she wrote wonderful books for children and young adults.
-She won the Pulitzer Prize in 1932 for The Good Earth, and the Nobel Prize for all her work.
+She won the Pulitzer Prize in 1932 for The Good Earth, and the Nobel Prize in 1938 for all her work.
 She was a great humanitarian and an activist for human and civil rights.
 She is one of my heroes!

 - The House of Earth Series: